fusiondirectory/fusiondirectory-user-manual/source/plugins/dovecot/description.rst

 Description
 ===========

-The Dovecot plugin is an IMAP server to manage mailbox in FusionDirectory.
+The Dovecot plugin allows to manage Dovecot mailbox in FusionDirectory.